ttalbot-cmu/11785-ASR-Project/README.md

 **accent_embeddings1:** Initial attempt at creating an accent identification network using a custom network with a CNN + Transformer.

 **accent_embeddings2:** Secondary attempt at creating an accent idenitifcation network with SpeechBrain's encoder classifier.
-Reference for SpeechBrain ().
+Reference for SpeechBrain's Encoder Classifer (https://huggingface.co/speechbrain/spkrec-ecapa-voxceleb).

 **deepspeech_baseline:** Evaluation of the deepspeech pretrained ASR on the GMU Speech Accent Archive.
 Average WER and WIL result plots included.
 Reference for deepspeech (https://github.com/mozilla/DeepSpeech).